How to Transfer Money to EU platforms

 TransferGo had an exchange rate of 1.169 EUR to GBP, a spread of 0.48% to the XE.com market rate.
 The fixed fees were the lowest at £0.99, shaving a penny off Azimo.

-TransferGo new customer offer: no fee on first transfer via referral link*.
+TransferGo new customer offer: no fee on first transfer sometimes available.